andreeco/WebAuthn.jl/docs/src/index.md

 ---

-!!! warning
+!!! warning Experimental

-    The package is currently not production ready and needs review.
+    This code is experimental.
+All cryptographic validation is enforced by OpenSSL or Sodium for safety.
+Please **do not use in production** without a full security review.

 ## Features